isabella232/partner-center-pr.nl-nl/partner-center/csp-regional-authorization-tenant-consolidation.md

 ### <a name="api-registration"></a>API-registratie

-Zie API-toegang instellen in Partner Center voor meer informatie [over API-Partner Center.](/partner-center/develop/set-up-api-access-in-partner-center)
+Zie API-toegang instellen in Partner Center voor meer informatie [over API-registratie.](/partner-center/develop/set-up-api-access-in-partner-center)

 ## <a name="next-steps"></a>Volgende stappen